XIO1986/Ours_GreyPapers/README.md

 Ray Hermann
 Angossio Liwa

-Internet Aias used & up to date...
+Internet Geek side Alias used & up to date...
-(The LORD, Mystery2018 or Mystery2018-Origine)
+(The_LORD, Mystery2018 or Mystery2018-Origine)